MarcFly/DrunkEngine/README.md

 If you make a mess loading things, you can clear up the editor at Options->Delete Scene.

 ## Innovation
-- KD-Tree (used on frustum and mouse-picking to accelerate static Objs)
+- World and Local transformations for gameobjects (only accesible through the inspector->transform window).
 - Input window in options to change the camera controls and the window shortcuts.
+- Managing Components through the inspector (activate/deactivate them).

 ## Each member's Work

 ### Andreu Sacasas

-- Amplified Input options.
+- Imput options.
 - Frustum implementation (Editor camera + component Cameras & FOV).
 - Static System.
 - KD-Tree + implemented it on frustum culling / mouse picking optimizations.